 “The court shall award maintenance only if it finds that the spouse seeking maintenance lacks sufficient property, including marital property apportioned to him or her, to provide for his or her reasonable needs…”C.R.S.
 14-10-114(3)(d).

 Incredibly, Bezos is one of the country’s lowest-paid executives, earning a salary of just $81,000/yr, and even when his other compensation is included, he’s under $1.7m/yr.
-Most of his wealth is in stock, and most of his income is due to that stock.
-Bezos’s meager income will not be a factor compared to the family fortune.
+Most of his wealth is in stock, and most of his income is due to that stock, and while capital gains and investment earnings count as income, Bezos’s relatively-meager income will not be a factor compared to the family fortune.

-Even if, somehow, Bezos managed to keep more than half of the $160bn marital estate, and MacKenzie received “only” $50bn, it’s hard to see how someone sitting on that fortune gets past the threshold for maintenance.
+Even if Bezos manages to keep more than half of the $160bn marital estate, and MacKenzie received “only” $50bn, it’s hard to see how someone sitting on that fortune gets past the threshold for maintenance.
 As the Guardian puts it, she will very soon be the richest woman in the world.

 And even if she did meet the threshold in theory, how much maintenance would a multibillionaire need?
 Per C.R.S.
 14-10-114(3)(c)(I), one of the factors in determining the amount and duration of maintenance is: “Financial resources of the spouse seeking maintenance, including actual and potential income on property set aside to that spouse, and the ability of the spouse to meet his/her needs.”